elrodsj/ImgurApp/README.md

 # Imgur App

+Compiled using Xcode 10.2.1 and only tested on simulator.
+I didn't have any devices on iOS 12 or below that I could use for testing since I've upgraded my iPhone and iPad to iOS 13.

 ## Installation

 This app uses cocoapods.
 To install cocoapods run `sudo gem install cocoapods`.
 Once cocoapods is installed, run a `pod install` before building.